Stratis-Dermanoutsos/react-iso-localization/README.md

 Localization for **ISO 639** language codes.
 We support the `Set 1` abbreviation codes from <https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes>.

-This package is heavily dependent on [iso-639-1](https://www.npmjs.com/package/iso-639-1).
+This package is heavily dependent on [iso-639-1](https://www.npmjs.com/package/iso-639-1) and setup to run in a [Vite](https://vitejs.dev) project.

 ## Installing
 <!-- TODO -->